ishanimitra-19/Portfolio/README.md

 # Project Overviews

-Stock Quantitative Algorithm: (Martingale Approach)
+Trading Bot - Quantitative Algorithm: (Martingale Approach)

 - Equities are entered into algo, autonomously buys shares at each percentage decrease at each level.